2018 Mitre 10 Cup: Regular season

 The 2018 Mitre 10 Cup played across nine weeks with every team playing one Wednesday night fixture in a double-up round where they played twice that week.
-The competition started on Thursday August 16, with North Harbour taking on Northland at QBE Stadium.
+The competition started on August 16, with North Harbour taking on Northland at QBE Stadium.
 The opening round saw a repeat of the Premiership final with Tasman against the then current champions Canterbury.